TRAINING UPDATE 2020

 STAY SAFE AND PLEASE REMEMBER TO CONTACT US IF WE CAN HELP YOU OR ANYONE ELSE IN ANY WAY.

 WE REGRET TRAINING COURSES ONLY RUN WHEN THERE ARE SUFFICIENT NUMBERS – links to qualifications appear at the bottom of this page.

 Please contact Julia Stephenson on 01833 641010 or email firstname.lastname@example.org for more information.

 (Please remember we are closed on Wednesdays )

-LANTRA CHAINSAW – We’ve had another request for this training and we need 4 people to run this two day course, so please get in touch if its of interest.
-The usual cost is £200 and trainees need to have their own Personal Protective Equipment.
+We’ve had another request for this training and we need 1 more trainee to be able to run this two day course, so please get in touch if its of interest.
+The usual cost is £200 but please see details for possible funding below – trainees need to have their own Personal Protective Equipment.